A sticky HDP-HMM with application to speaker diarization: Experiments with synthetic data

-\paragraph{State Persistence} The data for the high persistence case were generated from a three-state HMM with a 0.98 probability of self-transition and equal probability of transitions to the other two states.
-The observation and true state sequences for the state persistence scenario are shown in Fig.~\ref{fig:state_persistence}(a).
-We placed a normal inverse-Wishart prior on the space of mean and variance parameters and set the hyperparameters as: 0.01 pseudocounts, mean equal to the empirical mean, three degrees of freedom, and scale matrix equal to 0.75 times the empirical variance.
-We used this conjugate base measure so that we may directly compare the performance of the blocked and direct assignment samplers.
+The data for the high persistence case were generated from a three-state HMM with a 0.98 probability of self-transition and equal probability of transitions to the other two states.
+The observation and true state sequences for the state persistence scenario are shown in Figure~\ref{fig:state_persistence}(a).
+We placed a normal inverse-Wishart prior on the space of mean and variance parameters and set the hyperparameters as follows: 0.01 pseudocounts, mean equal to the empirical mean, three degrees of freedom, and scale matrix equal to 0.75 times the empirical variance.
+We used this conjugate base measure~so that we may directly compare the performance of the blocked and direct as\-signment samplers.
 For the blocked sampler, we used a truncation level of $L=20$.

-In Fig.~\ref{fig:state_persistence}(d)-(h), we plot the $10^{th}$, $50^{th}$, and $90^{th}$ quantiles of the Hamming distance between the true and estimated state sequences over the 1000 Gibbs iterations using the direct assignment and blocked samplers on the sticky and original HDP-HMM models.
-To calculate the Hamming distance, we used the Munkres algorithm \citep{Munkres:57} to map the randomly chosen indices of the estimated state sequence to the set of indices that maximize the overlap with the true sequence.
+In Figure~\ref{fig:state_persistence}(d)--(h), we plot the $10${th}, $50${th} and $90${th} quantiles of the Hamming distance between the true and estimated state sequences over the 1000 Gibbs iterations using the direct assignment and blocked samplers on the sticky\vadjust{\goodbreak} and original HDP-HMM models.
+To calculate the Hamming distance, we used the Munkres algorithm [\citet{Munkres57}] to map the randomly chosen indices of the estimated state sequence to the set of indices that maximize the overlap with the true sequence.